 Of all the institutional sources of climate change, none are bigger than the militaries of the world.
 For example, the US military is the single biggest institutional source of carbon emissions in the world—with its massive reliance on fossil fuels to power its aircraft, ships, and land vehicles, and to power its thousands of facilities.
 The US military emits more carbon than most nations on earth, including Portugal and Denmark.

 The global military industrial complex consumes many billions of dollars yearly that could be used for potential solutions to the climate crisis.
-Global military spending is now $1.8 trillion per year, with the US and China together accounting for half of that amount.
+Global military spending in 2022 is $2.1 trillion per year, with the US and China together accounting for half of that amount.
 By allocating even half of this to addressing climate change, we would resolve the crisis quickly.

 The enormous amount of carbon emitted by the military amplifies the effects of climate change.
 Military conflict intensifies deforestation, desertification, air pollution, water contamination, and the poisoning of the soil.
 War prevents many communities from adapting to and recovering from climate change.
-It destroys infrastructure—and replacing infrastructure will eventually require very carbon-intensive industrial production and construction.
+Oil and gas infrastructure is often a target of military action—instantly burning huge quantities of fossil fuels.
+War destroys infrastructure—and replacing infrastructure will eventually require very carbon-intensive industrial production and construction.

 Climate change creates conditions for violence and war

 It is expected that by 2050, 200 million climate migrants will have been forced to move because extreme or changing weather has made their lives no longer viable where they live.
-In this year alone, extreme weather events (droughts, fires, floods, and more) will likely displace 25 million people worldwide.
-Many of these events are caused by or worsened by climate change.
+In this year alone extreme weather events (droughts, fires, floods, and more) will likely displace 50 million people worldwide.
+We have already seen that 30 million people have been displaced in Pakistan.

 The forced migration of people—both within nations and across international borders—creates economic, political, and social pressures as essential resources become scarce and inequities are magnified.
 Sometimes, forced migration adds to already-existing tensions within countries.
-These dynamics have played a major role in a number of recent armed conflicts—in Syria and Sudan, among others.
+These dynamics have played a major role in a number of recent armed conflicts.

 Healing from the hurts of war and climate change